-If you decide to photograph sunset at South Stack, there isn’t much to prepare for other than a long drive home afterwards.
+If you decide to photograph sunset at South Stack, there isn’t much to prepare for other than a long drive home afterward.
 However, should you decide you would like to shoot at Llanddwyn as I did, make sure you check the tide times first and be sure that you can get to the island for sunset, and get OFF the island after.
 If the tide comes up while you are still there, you will have a cold few hours of waiting until you can roll up your pant legs and escape!

 🏰 Snowdonia Road Trip Bonus Stops

 I hope you have enjoyed your 3 days in Snowdonia and have some amazing photos and memories to show for it.

 Below are some bonus stops that you can visit on your way to, or from, Snowdonia, depending on where you are coming from.